Horrible H20: Why Does Florida Have Hard Water?

 To combat your hard water problems, it's important to have a system in place that's strong enough to cut through the minerals causing the issues.
 Some alternatives to water softeners do exactly that, providing you with great tasting water while eliminating the problems that hard water can cause to your body, your home, and -- ultimately -- your pockets.

 If you live in or have visited the Sunshine State, it's likely you've noticed how horrible the water tastes and how inefficient it is when it comes to washing your body, your dishes, or your clothes.
 Blame it on the hard water.
 To soften it up, use the right equipment and you'll be enjoying endless amounts of clean H20 in no time.
+If you are going on a trip to Costa Rica or somewhere in central America, you can visit a great site and plan your trip to see what soft water feels like.

 Photo Credit: Florida Hard Water Problems/shutterstock